-Alfriston School Equality Statement
+Alfriston School - Equality Statement

-Alfriston School recognises that everyone is unique owing to varying needs and cultures.
-We aim to treat all differences positively, recognising that diversity creates a strong, flexible and creative school.
-Our belief is reflected in our Equalities Scheme and in our vision to be 'Fair, Friendly, Fulfilling and Fun'.
-This is supported by a range of policies and is in line with the East Sussex County Council policy statement on Equality.
-Our Equality Scheme is inclusive of our whole school community - pupils, parents and carers, staff, governors, visitors and our local community.
+Alfriston School recognises that everyone is different and special owing to varying needs and cultures.
+We aim to treat all differences positively, recognising that diversity creates a collaborative, creative and understanding school, where everyone is included to do lots of different things and have lots of different experiences.

-The aims of the School
+Written by the children of Alfriston School - December 2017

+This is reflected in our Equality Information and Objectives and in our vision to be 'Fair, Friendly, Fulfilling and Fun'.

+At Our School